-(2) Each cylinder used on USACE projects must have identification symbols stamped into the shoulder of the tank; and g.
+- (2) Each cylinder used on USACE projects must have identification symbols stamped into the shoulder of the tank; and - (3) SCUBA tanks used on USACE projects must be visually inspected internally at least annually and hydrostatically tested at least once every 5 years in accordance with DOT and the CGA regulations; hydrostatic test dates will be stamped into the shoulder of each tank. - g.
 A timekeeping device shall be used for recording diving times for all SCUBA diving operations.
 When two-way voice communications are not used, each dive supervisor and diver shall have a timekeeping device.
-When two-way voice communications are used, the dive supervisor, at a minimum shall have a timekeeping device.
+When two-way voice communications are used, the dive supervisor, at a minimum shall have a timekeeping device. - h.
+Each tethered SCUBA diver shall wear a safety harness with a positive buckling device, attachment point for the safety line, and a lifting point to distribute the pull force of the line over the diver's body while maintaining the body in a heads-up vertical position when unconscious or inert.